 Cretan Sage suits as a wonderful incense, with a fragrance similar to that of the White Sage, Salvia apiana.
 This herb was sustainably and carefully handpicked from the wild by the nephew of a dear friend who lives in the mountains of Crete, area Preveli in Greece.
-Whole leaves, all the sticks and stems are removed.
+Pure leaves, without stems or stalks.

 Family: Lamiaceae (Mint family)

 Sage has been considered a sacred herb since the times of antiquity, a salvaging and saving herb.
 Its very name, Salvia, comes from the Latin "salvare", to salvage, save.
 Different Sage species have been used around the world for thousands of years.
 Still today, the North American Indians use it to fumigate their sweat huts, to purify and facilitate the communication with divine powers.
 It's said to remove negative energies and is associated with the idea of wisdom.
 In the Medieval times, sage was considered a 'panacea', a 'cure-all', and was cultivated in monastery gardens.
 Sage also plays a part in many Muslim rituals, at weddings and births as an incense.
 It has a fragrance similar that of White Sage (Salvia apiana).
 Loose incense is generally burnt on charcoal tablets.

 Other names: Sage, Salvia triloba, Faskomilo, Sage Apple, Khokh Barri.